Ret2skillz/Website/content/writeups/CTFZone2025_fpon.md

   return 0;
 }
 ```
 The code is fairly simple, it asks twice for an offset to write a byte to.
-Then it allows us to send up to 0x1000 size data to any address of our chosing.
+Then it allows us to send up to 0x1000 size data to any address of our choosing.
 It then puts "That's all" and return 0.

 So the challenge gives us an arbitrary write to any address, but since ASLR and PIE are activated there is no way to use that without a leak.